whalestackhq/php-sdk/README.md

 Installation as Drop-In
 -----------------------
-Copy the contents of `src` into the include path of your project.
+Copy the contents of `src` into the "include path" of your project.

 **Usage Client**
 ```php